 When it comes to unappealing food names, Atomic Buffalo Turds (a.k.a.
 ABTs) ranks at the top of my list.
 However, when you cook these smoked bacon wrapped jalapeno poppers, they’ll be gone faster than the last corndog at the county fair.

 The ribs and seeds are removed from the jalapenos, so even spice weary guests can enjoy them.
 To personalize these irresistible BBQ and grilling appetizers, mix different cheeses into the stuffing or try blending in chopped bacon, smoked chicken, or perfect pulled pork!

-2) Prep.
-Cut the tops off of the jalapenos.
-Remove the seeds and ribs from the interior of the jalapenos with a jalapeno corer.
-Or use the handle end of a small kitchen spoon to scrape the ribs and seeds from inside the jalapenos.
+- Prep.
+Cut the tops off of the jalapeños.
+Remove the seeds and ribs from the interior of the jalapeños with a jalapeño corer.
+Or use the handle end of a small kitchen spoon to scrape the ribs and seeds from inside the jalapeños.

-5) Cook.
-Place the stuffed jalapenos into a jalapeno rack and set the rack on the cooler side of the grill.
-Or you can use a paring knife to cut a series of 1-inch by 1-inch Xs into an upside down disposable aluminum pan and insert the bacon wrapped jalapenos into the Xs.
-Cover the grill and allow the poppers to cook for approximately 35 minutes until the bacon is completely crisped.
+- Cook.
+Place the stuffed jalapeños into a jalapeño rack and set the rack on the cooler side of the grill.
+Or you can use a paring knife to cut a series of 1-inch by 1-inch Xs into an upside down disposable aluminum pan and insert the bacon wrapped jalapeños into the Xs.
+Cover the grill and allow the poppers to cook for 30 minutes.

-6) Serve.
-Plate the smoked bacon wrapped jalapenos and serve immediately.
+- Serve.
+Plate the smoked bacon wrapped jalapeños and serve immediately.